lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ![Figure 2](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgfNVMMf0w9WoK1VX74bYlI-KqAefHwF5z2RJLoQUYtjVtC1FU3xNF6eE8P4qumAyfZZsSyeSItMGpGo_eA_nrHmLjVfJ5tfJOKNG9jWCqRWL8J7ZLLbUpvFOUvPLEO0Mnfzfk8z0i1hsbVy8m8D2aILd4GW7SssJMERKvooqrvHoQ_4M3jBP-M8xag/s16000/p02_trending-category-avg-views.png)<!-- -->

-Not much differences between total views or average views of each category.
-If looking at average views per trending time, music still has higher or comparable total views to Entertainment and Gaming.
+There aren't many differences between the total views or average views of each category.
+However, when looking at the average views per trending time, music still has higher or comparable total views to entertainment and gaming.

-What are the channels on trending for \>200 times?
-The data is first grouped by trending year because we want to know what are the most popular channels of each year, then by channel and calculate the number of times each channel on trending.
+Next, we identify the channels that have appeared on the trending list more than \>200 times.
+We first group the data by trending year because we want to know what the most popular channels were for each year.
+Then we group by channel and calculate the number of times each channel appeared on the trending list.

 ``` r
 # no. times on trending of each channel